Last Updated on September 11, 2023 by Lori

 Why Do I Care What Others Think?

-If you’re worried about the opinions of others, why?
+If you’re worried about the opinions of others, why is that?

 More often than not, you’re going to find most people’s opinions really don’t impact you.
 And also that they are not focused on you.
 They are too busy with their own worries!